 - Some users have confirmed running a disk scan can fix OneDrive error 0x80071129.

 - As an alternative, you can also find the exact steps that will help you reset OneDrive to fix this dreaded error.

 OneDrive is the default cloud storage app that comes with Windows 11/10.
 That app has an On-Demand sync feature that enables users to view and access files within their OneDrive cloud without downloading them.

 However, some users have reported a OneDrive 0x80071129 error arising when they try to move, copy, or extract files and apply folder properties with the On-Demand feature enabled.
-One user said this about the issue in a Microsoft forum post:

 That error displays the reparse point buffer is invalid message shown directly below when it arises.
 Users can’t carry out OneDrive file or folder actions whenever that issue occurs.